nndi-oss/pg_reloaded/README.md

 `pg_reloaded` is a simple command-line tool to help developers restore PostgreSQL databases periodically.
-It's useful for restoring databases used for online demos where you want to reset the demo data after users have played with your system and also for local development where you can schedule your databases to be restored from a dump.
+It's useful for restoring databases used for online demos where you want to reset the demo data after users have played with your system and also for local development where you can schedule your databases to be restored from a backup.

 ## Installation

-Currently, you will have to build it from source, binary Releases will be made available soon;
+Currently, you will have to build it from source, binary Releases will be made available soon.

 ## Usage